AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-10.md

 Suppose a request comes for a DNS lookup.
 A DNS lookup is a heavy task, so it blocks one of the threads in the thread pool.
 If you request a cryptography task, it also uses the thread pool.
 Additionally, if anything else comes up that requires C++ code execution, it will also block one of the threads in the pool.

-### Is Node.js single-threaded?
+### Is Nodejs single-threaded?

 Come on!
-If you say Node.js is single-threaded, I’ll have to laugh, haha!
-Node.js can handle both asynchronous and synchronous code.
+If you say Nodejs is single-threaded, I’ll have to laugh, haha!
+Nodejs can handle both asynchronous and synchronous code.
 While it runs JavaScript on a single main thread, it can use multiple threads for other tasks through libuv.
 So, it depends on what you're doing.
-You can't define Node.js simply as single or multi-threaded—it’s more flexible than that!
+You can't define Nodejs simply as single or multi-threaded—it’s more flexible than that!

 ### Code Demo of Thread Pool